JuliaDynamics/DiscreteEvents.jl/docs/src/approach.md

 run!(𝐶, 10)
 ```

-When running, this gives us as output:
+When running, this gives as output:

 ```julia
 julia> include("docs/examples/channels1.jl")